Get insider access

 If you've never used a camera, one of the best options under $500 is the Nikon D3500.
 Though it's discontinued now, you can find this model and older models in the D3000 series for under $500 if you buy used.
 The D3500 is a fantastic choice for beginners thanks to its dedicated 'Guide' shooting mode, which walks novice users through the basics of photography so they can learn as they go.

-That aside, the camera also has a very solid sensor for its class, so you'll get sharp photos with pleasing colors and plenty of detail.
+That aside, the camera also has a very solid sensor for its class, so you'll get sharp, detailed photos with excellent colors straight out of the camera.
 It also has plenty of lens options, with a wide range of compatible DX and FX lenses available if you want to expand your kit.
-That said, this is a simple camera without a lot of the features found on newer models.
-For instance, if you want to dabble in 4k video recording, you're better off getting an alternative like the Canon EOS Rebel SL3, although it lacks Nikon's interactive Guide Mode.
+That said, this is a simple camera without a lot of features you'll find on newer models.
+For instance, if you want to dabble in 4k video recording, you're better off getting an alternative like the Canon EOS Rebel SL3/250D, although it lacks Nikon's interactive Guide Mode.

 See our review